 Merging colleges in recent years has been very difficult for the staff concerned.
 Consultation with staff has been minimal and the key staffing issues have been unresolved long after mergers have been pushed through.
 If this merger is to go ahead then the staffing issues have to be resolved as part of the change so the new body can focus properly on delivery.
-People who deliver services cannot be an afterthought.
-It is they not structures who deliver improvement and increased efficiency.
+The people who deliver services cannot be an afterthought it is they not structures that deliver improvement and increased efficiency.
 Whilst it is understood that TUPE will apply to the transfer of staff there are longer term staffing issues that require clarification.

-- Future staffing structures require to be negotiated at an early stage. - There should be a guarantee of 'no compulsory redundancies' following transfer. - Procurement: will all staff remain directly employed by the new body? - What are the results of the Equality Impact Assessment?
+- Future staffing structures require to be negotiated at an early stage. - There is no guarantee of 'no compulsory redundancies' following transfer. - Pensions: It is our understanding that the new body is seeking admitted body status to LGPS.
+This is a key issue and must be resolved. - Procurement: will all staff remain directly employed by the new body? - What are the results of the Equality Impact Assessment?

-The group meeting with the trade unions have stated that they do not envisage any redundancies however they are unwilling to give a guarantee that this will be the case beyond 2014.
+The group who are meeting with the trade unions have stated that they do not envisage any redundancies however they are unwilling to give a guarantee that this will be the case.
 Experience would tell us that any merger such as this will have an impact on staff numbers.
-Many staff have already opted for voluntary redundancy because they are concerned that they will lose their jobs anyway.
-It is difficult to comment existing further on proposals when they are not clear and subject to change.
+There seems to be a commitment to retaining the current sites.
+However Elmwood College provides courses in non land-based areas such as Hair, Beauty, Care and Special Needs and whilst funding and protection for these areas is in place until 2013 there is uncertainty over provision thereafter.
+It is difficult therefore to comment on proposals when the proposals are not clear and subject to change.

 UNISON is concerned that the process of merging colleges will create pressure for a race to the bottom for the terms and conditions of staff in the new bodies.
 Merging is also time consuming and focuses the institutions inwardly on structures rather than delivering services.
-UNISON members in Further Education feel that management and governance bodies do not engage adequately with staff either on the day to day running of institutions or on organisational improvement and development.
-UNISON would hope that the board of the new institution would have improved staff representation.
-Our hope would be the level of representation proposed for HE institutions with direct union representation for all recognized unions and staff reps for academic and non academic staff.
+UNISON members in Higher and Further Education feel that management and governance bodies do not engage adequately with staff both on the day to day running of institutions or on organisational improvement and development.
+We expect that the new institution will retain its HE status, we therefore expect that the new board will have the staff and union representation recommended in the review of HE governance from the outset.
+Sadly all that the management team seems to be offering is one staff rep.